Mastercard/send-util-crossborder-oauth2/README.md

 ### Setup

 - Create an account at [Mastercard Developers](https://developer.mastercard.com/account/sign-up).
 - Create a new project and add `Mastercard Cross-Border Services` API to your project.
-This project will generate the project keys required to be used with APIs in each of the environment.
+This project will provide access to APIs in sandbox the environment first.
-- Download signing key, it will be inside the zip file.
-Also copy consumerKey, keyAlias and KeyStorePassword.
-This you will need to generate request token.
+- Download signing key(a zip file will get downloaded).
+These properties and file will be required in utility to generate request token.
 - Select .p12 file from zip, copy it to some folder and give its path with filename.

 ### Build and Run